 Communicate effectively with patients who have common long-term medical conditions

-This programme has replaced our previous postgraduate courses in clinical and community pharmacy.
-It is completed by Distance Learning, without attending on-campus and is therefore open to both UK and International pharmacists.
+This programme is completed by Distance Learning, without attending on-campus and is therefore open to both UK and International pharmacists.

 Open to pharmacists from all employment sectors